 With New York City aiming to become carbon neutral by 2050, and with housing being one of the main polluters in the crowded metro, developers are striving to build greener and greener residential projects.
-Here are 11 buildings where you can find environmentally friendly apartments in Manhattan and Brooklyn, including Leed Gold certified properties.
+Here are some of the most sustainable buildings in New York.

 The project consumes 80 percent less energy than a building of a similar size, with heavily insulated walls and triple-pane windows, which help residents save money on air conditioning and heating costs.
 Units range from 520 to 900 square feet, all equipped with appliances that are Energy Star certified.
 The building has a virtual doorman, an exercise room, a residents' lounge, bicycle storage, and its own parking.